myhro/docs-content/content/guides/introduction-to-docker.md

 Now let’s build our image:

-	$ docker build -t yourusername/java:8 .
+	$ docker build -t yourusername/java:7 .

 This will result in a similar image as the above, only that we don’t need the `/bin/bash` now anymore to run it:

-	$ docker run -t -i yourusername/java:8 -name our_java
+	$ docker run -t -i yourusername/java:7 -name our_java

 Additionally you can add tags to an image after you have commited or built it.

-	$ docker tag our_java yourusername/java:eight
+	$ docker tag our_java yourusername/java:seven

 Looking at our images we can see that there’s three tags representing the same image now:

 	$ docker images
 	BLA

-The `:8` and `:eight` tags both point to the same image and will stay like that even with further updates of this image.
-The `:latest` tag always points to the last image under the same name, even if the last one has a lower “version number”, e.g. `:7` (, which can happen e.g. when you fix an old version after already having a new one).
+The `:7` and `:seven` tags both point to the same image and will stay like that even with further updates of this image.
+The `:latest` tag always points to the last image under the same name, even if the last one has a lower “version number”, e.g. `:6` (, which can happen e.g. when you fix an old version after already having a new one).

 Finally, we can push an image to the Docker Hub, so we can share it with others or use it on other hosts (or in Giant Swarm).